pashrom/genie/README.md

-# Usage
-`pip install -r requirements.txt`

-`python downloader.py`  to run for urls from urls.txt, saves to default folder 'output' in project root.

-`python downloader.py --folder <absolute path>` to run for urls from urls.txt, saves to the given folder.

 #Homework Assignment - Python
 Write a Python script that downloads files from the internet and saves them in a download directory.
 The list of URLs to download will be provided in a simple text file.
 URLs are separated by a newline.
 Assume that the files are small, so